bagder/http2-explained/en/part6.md

 While the number of objects per web page increases as I've mentioned earlier, the use of cookies and the size of the requests have also kept growing over time.
 Cookies also need to be included in all requests, mostly the same over many requests.

-The HTTP 1.1 request sizes have actually gotten so large over time so they sometimes even end up larger than the initial TCP window, which makes them very slow to send as they need a full round-trip to get an ACK back from the server before the full request has been sent.
-Another argument for compression.
+The HTTP 1.1 request sizes have actually gotten so large over time that they sometimes even end up larger than the initial TCP window, which makes them very slow to send, as they need a full round-trip to get an ACK back from the server before the full request has been sent.
+This is another argument for compression.

 ### 6.5.1.
 Compression is a tricky subject